PanpanRen/QFabs/README.md

 Integrative analysis of regional differences in elder support with high-dimensional quantile regression.
 Manuscript.

 # Development
-The R-package is developed by Panpan Ren (ren08067146@163.com), Xingjie Shi, Xu Liu and Peng Zhan.
+The R-package is developed by Panpan Ren (ren08067146@163.com), Xu Liu, Xiao Zhang, Peng Zhan and Tingting Qiu.